Izabela88/walkers-website/README.md

     - To be able to add/view/edit/delete profile information as pet sitter seeker.
     - To be able to add/view/edit/delete profile information as pet sitter.
     - To be able to reset password.
+    - To be able to subscribe to the newsletter.
     - To be able to change password.
     - To be able to add/view/edit/delete an ad.
     - To be able to add/view/edit/delete reviews.